 It was in the month of April of 1975.
 At the age of 22 I had traveled to Switzerland, accompanied by my beloved mentor at the time, John Senior.
-We were going to visit the (in)famous seminary of Écône.
-This was the seat of the controversial (but at the time canonically legitimate) Society of Priests of Saint Pius X. Although Senior had high praises for the version of “pre-conciliar” Catholicism cultivated there, he had not himself been able to visit it – until now.
-Here, he said, we might find the ideal of the priesthood presented to his Catholic students, many of them (including me) converted through his influence.
-According to Senior, this would probably be the only viable model for the survival of the Church in coming times, at least in what regards the formation of diocesan clergy.
+We were going to visit the (in)famous seminary of Écône, seat of the controversial (but at the time canonically legitimate) Society of Priests of Saint Pius X. Although Senior had high praises for the version of “pre-conciliar” Catholicism cultivated there, he had not himself been able to visit it – until now.
+Here, he said, we might find the ideal of the priesthood presented to his Catholic students, many of them (including myself) having been converted through his influence.
+For Senior, Écône seemed to be the only viable model for the survival of the Church in coming times, at least in what regards the formation of diocesan clergy.

 I am still profoundly grateful to Senior for introducing me to Catholicism in the first place (I was raised Presbyterian), but I must say that I have even greater gratitude for another of his interventions in my young life.
 Despite his advocacy for “old-time religion,” it was, ironically, John Senior who rescued me from succumbing to this “traditionalist” Catholicism – so deeply attractive at first glance, and so highly problematic in the long run.

 Here I am in 1975.
 What a buzz to still be young and think that you know just about everything.
 At least, that’s the way I felt back then.
 My initial enthusiasm for the Catholic Church was for something I understood to be – in the words of one of my first catechisms – “a complete answer to life.”
-With some qualifications, I can still assent to the basic idea.
-At any rate, back then I resolved to follow the example of some of Senior’s students who had discovered a French Benedictine monastery near the village of Fontgombault.
-Here they still cultivated Gregorian Chant and had resisted recent liturgical reforms.
-And so it came to be, at the end of 1974, that I too left for France.
-My plans were to live a cloistered period at that institution in order to see if, perchance, I might have a monastic vocation myself.
-I ended up staying for a few months, but, predictably, discovered that I was not cut out for the “Benedictine option.”
+With some qualifications, I still assent to the basic idea.
+At any rate, back then I resolved to follow the example of some of Senior’s students who had discovered a French Benedictine monastery near the village of Fontgombault, a few of whom became monks.
+Here, beautiful Gregorian Chant was still cultivated and most of recent liturgical reforms had been resisted.
+And so it came to be, at the end of 1974, that I left for France.
+My plans were to live a cloistered period at that institution in order to see if, perchance, I too might have a monastic vocation.
+I ended up staying for a few months.
+Predictably, I discovered that I was not cut out for the “Benedictine option.”
 The strongly bucolic vision of the Faith favored at the time by John Senior tended rather to nourish contemplative vocations, rather than more academic ones, like mine.

 The Dominicans of the 70s Senior found to be confused and – for a youngster like myself – probably confusing, nor did he always have a good word to say about the Jesuits.
 So I found myself somewhat adrift.
-Thus, I wanted to take a good look at Écône and visited it twice, the first time being in February of 1975.
-I went in the company of a marvelous Belgian family that had kindly taken me in during my stay in Brussels.
+Accordingly, I wanted to take a good look at Écône and ended up visiting it twice, the first time being in February of 1975.
+On that occasion I went in the company of a marvelous Belgian family that had kindly taken me in during my stay in Brussels.
 They were fervent traditionalists themselves, something that held them together for some years, but was later, as so often occurs, to tear them apart.

 The second visit was in April of the same year, but this time with Professor Senior in tow.
-We stayed at the seminary for three days and then went on to Fontgombault, where I was to begin my long retreat (Senior shortly thereafter returned to the States).
+We stayed at the seminary for three days and then went on to Fontgombault, where I then began my long retreat (Senior shortly thereafter returned to the States).
 The orderliness and immaculate cleanliness of the house at Écône, its impressive liturgy (scrupulously celebrated according to the 1962 missal), a quasi-military sense of order, with undulating cassocks wherever you looked, and, of course, delicious Franco-Swiss cuisine, left an indelible impression on my young imagination.
 However, I was actually far more galvanized by other matters.
-Two things occurred during our stay, and a third followed shortly after our departure.
+For me, two crucial conversations took place during our stay, and a third followed shortly after our departure.
 Here they are in sequence:

 1) There was a British deacon studying at the seminary, and he was asked to take me under his wing during our stay.
 I wanted to practice my French, but he insisted on using our mother tongue; since he spoke with a charming English accent, I didn’t protest.
 Sunday came and he invited me to join him on an afternoon stroll; soon, you would have seen the two of us climbing along a small, sinuous path up the adjoining mountain.
 During the three or four hours of our trek, I was mostly silent, but had little choice anyway, since my host never stopped talking.

 3) When we were finally deposited at the train station in Sion (the neighboring Swiss city), the professor and I found our seats in one of the cabins and began to speak about our experience.
 I could hardly contain myself.
-I exclaimed that, finally, we had located the Catholic paradise for priestly formation that we had almost despaired of ever finding.
-I told Senior, excitedly, of my interview with the bishop and the invitation I had received.
+I exclaimed that, finally, we had located the Catholic paradise for priestly formation.
+I told Senior, excitedly, of my interview with the bishop and the invitation I had subsequently received.
 However, I at once noted an ambiguity on his face that I had not expected.
 Not wishing to entirely extinguish my youthful enthusiasm, he just slowly shook his head and said: “I don’t know…”

 Although the schism of this community with the Church would only occur years later, Senior already sensed a tendency that worried him, and he tried to explain this to me as gently as possible.
 Still, nothing prepared me for the words he would then utter regarding the good Bishop Lefebvre.
 I was sincerely stumped as I heard him say: “What he is doing here is Protestant.”